 Academic Honesty: Cheating will NOT be tolerated in any form in this class.
 All work submitted in this course must be your own.
 For the consequences of academic dishonesty, refer to the Schedule of Classes published quarterly.
 If your responses on assignments are suspected of plagiarism or if a proctor has any reason to be uncomfortable about your conduct during a test, they may ask you to move seats, confiscate your test and/or mark an "F" for that test/assignment.
 All violations will be taken seriously and are noted on student disciplinary records.
 If you are in doubt regarding any aspect of these issues as they pertain to this course, please consult with the instructors before you complete any relevant requirements of the course.
-(For more information, see the UO web site regarding academic honesty at: http://darkwing.uoregon.edu/~conduct/).
+(For more information, see the UO web site regarding academic honesty at: http://uodos.uoregon.edu/StudentConductandCommunityStandards/AcademicMisconduct/tabid/248/Default.aspx).

 Course Outline: This is only a working draft of the course outline; it will be revised as the term progresses.
 Dates on which particular topics are to be presented in lecture are subject to change, as are reading assignment due dates; however, I will not change the dates of exams or other deadlines unless absolutely necessary.
 The official updated version of the outline will reside on the Blackboard web site.

-Version Updated: 3/25/2013 3:55 PM
+Version Updated: 3/30/2014 10:58 AM

-Date Topic Readings Book chapters Assignments - All labs and RERs are due @ midnight on Friday of the week 1-Apr Syllabus and Introduction Ch.
-1 No Lab assignment 3-Apr Research Methods Ch.
-2 Practice Lab (not graded) Research methods 8-Apr Brain structure and function I Ch.
-3 Lab #1 Synaptic transmission video 10-Apr Brain structure and function II Lecture slides & class notes Lab #2 ZAPS : Split brains 15-Apr Exam #1 17-Apr Sleep and Consciousness Ch.
-5 Lab #3 Sleep-memory connection 22-Apr Sensation - Psychophysics, Sensory processes Ch.
-4 Lab #4 ZAPS : Signal detection 24-Apr Perception - Visual Perception Ch.
-4 Lab #5 ZAPS : Visual search 29-Apr Perception - Object recognition, Depth Motion & Size Perception Lecture slides & class notes Lab #6 ZAPS : Ames & Ponzo illusions 1-May Exam #2 2 hours of research participation due 6-May Learning, Reward & Motivation Ch.
-6 Additional class notes Lab #7 ZAPS: Classical conditioning 8-May Plasticity Ch.
-6 Additional class notes Lab #8 ZAPS: Implicit learning 13-May Attention & Memory Ch.
-7 Lab #9 ZAPS : Spatial cueing 15-May Memory Ch.
-7 Additional class notes Lab #10 ZAPS : Memory span 20-May Exam #3 22-May Thinking: Reasoning Ch.
-8 Lab #11 ZAPS: Mental rotation 2D & 3D 27-May Memorial Day: No class 29-May Problem Solving & Cognition Ch.8 Lab #12 ZAPS: Decision making 3-Jun Intelligence Additional class notes.
-Lab #13 ZAPS: Missionaries and Cannibals 5-Jun Exam #4 2 hours of research participation due 11-Jun NO final exam (Makeup exam, if necessary, Tuesday, 3:15 pm)
+Version Updated: 3/30/2014 10:58 AM Date Topic Readings Book chapters Assignments - All labs and RERs are due midnight on Friday of the week 31-Mar Syllabus and Introduction Ch.
+1 No Lab assignment 2-Apr Research Methods Ch.
+2 Practice Lab (not graded) Research methods 7-Apr Brain structure and function I Ch.
+3 Lab #1 Synaptic transmission video 9-Apr Brain structure and function II Lecture slides & class notes Lab #2 ZAPS : Split brains 14-Apr Exam #1 16-Apr Sleep and Consciousness Ch.
+5 Lab #3 Sleep-memory connection 21-Apr Sensation - Psychophysics, Sensory processes Ch.
+4 Lab #4 ZAPS : Signal detection 23-Apr Visual Perception & Object recognition Ch.
+4 Lab #5 ZAPS : Visual search 28-Apr Perception - Depth, Motion & Size Perception Lecture slides & class notes Lab #6 ZAPS : Ames & Ponzo illusions 30-Apr Exam #2 2 hours of research participation due 5-May Learning, Reward & Motivation Ch.
+6 Additional class notes Lab #7 ZAPS: Classical conditioning 7-May Plasticity Ch.
+6 Additional class notes Lab #8 ZAPS: Implicit learning 12-May Attention & Memory Ch.
+7 Lab #9 ZAPS : Spatial cueing 14-May Memory Ch.
+7 Additional class notes Lab #10 ZAPS : Memory span 19-May Exam #3 21-May Thinking: Reasoning Ch.
+8 Lab #11 ZAPS: Mental rotation 2D & 3D 26-May Memorial day holiday: No class 28-May Problem Solving & Cognition Ch.8 Lab #12 ZAPS: Decision making 2-Jun Intelligence Additional class notes.
+Lab #13 ZAPS: Missionaries and Cannibals 4-Jun Exam #4 2 hours of research participation due 9-Jun NO final exam (Makeup exam, if ne ecessary, Monday, 3:15pm)

-Research Participation Guidelines - Mind and Brain (PSY 201-Spring'13)
+Research Participation Guidelines - Mind and Brain (PSY 201-Spring'14)